 Real-world use of clustering:

-It is used in e-commerce sites to form groups of customers based on their profile like age, gender, spending, regularity so on.
+E-commerce sites use unsupervised learning to form groups of customers based on their profile, such as age, gender, spending, and regularity.
 It is useful in marketing and sales as it helps cluster the target audience for the product.
-Spam filtering in mails and many more are real-world applications of clustering.
+Spam filtering in mails and many more are real-world applications of clustering in R.

 Clustering in R refers to the assimilation of the same kind of data in groups or clusters to distinguish one group from the others(gathering of the same type of data).
 This can be represented in graphical format through R. We use the KMeans model in this process.